ExtensionEngine/infra-code-blocks/README.md

   --interactive
 ```

-Where the `CLUSTER_NAME` is the name of the ECS cluster and `TASK_FAMILY_NAME` is the name of the task family that task belongs to.
+Where `CLUSTER_NAME` is the name of the ECS cluster and `TASK_FAMILY_NAME` is the name of the task family that task belongs to.

 ## SSM Connect